lgmorand/workshop-aca/_entries/02-05 Continuous deployment.md

 Let's test that out!

-## Putting everything together
+### Putting everything together

 Open your project within VS Code (or your favorite IDE).
 You should see that the `.github/workflows` has been added.
 If it's not the case, synchronize the change that has been made onto the project (git pull request).

 Now you can modify the source code of the Hello World container that we are using since the beginning.
-For example, you could change the text above the logo under the `index.html` file.
+For example, you could change the text above the logo under the `index.html` file (inside the `/app` folder).
+Change some text, commit and push your modification.

 Once the change are commited you can go to your GitHub repos to see the GitHub Action occurring: